 You can hear the sweet German traditional songs playing all over the market, with flags flying from the beautifully decorated stalls.
 And, the mouth-watering aroma of German delicacies, like the elk bratwurst, will make you want to just have a bite.

 If you want a twist in your Christmas shopping, this is the best Christmas market in Northern Germany because it has all you need.
 From incredible fashion, original artwork, jewelry, and some scrumptious street foods, the market has you covered.
+Read our full guide on where to stay in Berlin if you want to make the most of your visit.

 4. Leipzig Christmas Market (Leipziger Weihnachtsmarkt)